eeganr/QuantumMCTS/PyClifford_old/README.md

 ## Contributors

+Note from Eegan: I built upon this by using this as the optimizer for my own quantum framework.
+The work regarding some of the optimizer was written by the people below.
+However, the quantum simulator and such is my own work.
+See credit below:

-This repository was part of a Bachelor Thesis project by Felix Opolka supervised by Vladimir Golkov and Prof. Daniel Cremers.
+This library was part of a Bachelor Thesis project by Felix Opolka supervised by Vladimir Golkov and Prof. Daniel Cremers.